CameronStorer/CameronStorer.github.io/README.md

 This portfolio site is crafted using the foundational pillars of web development:

-  * **HTML:** Used for structuring the content and semantics of the web pages, ensuring a clear and accessible document flow.
+  * **Next.js (React Framework):** Used for static site generation (SSG)
-  * **CSS:** Employed for styling, layout, and bringing the visual design to life.
-This includes modern techniques like **Flexbox** and **Grid** to create robust and responsive layouts.
+  * **HTML & JavaScript:** HTML provides the structure and semantics, while JavaScript powers the interactivity.
-  * **JavaScript:** Powers the interactive elements, handles dynamic content updates, and enhances the overall user experience.
+  * **Tailwind CSS:** Employed for styling and design.
+It's a utility-first CSS framework that accelerates development by composing designs directly in the markup using pre-defined classes, ensuring a consistent and responsive visual style.

 -----